How to Become a Human Resources Manager: Experts Reveal What You Need to Lead

 5. Always be learning

 Education and experience are pivotal when it comes to advancing in the human resources field, according to Greg Szymanski of Geonerco Management.
 It may help to become certified through Society for Human Resources Management or the Human Resources Certification Institute.
+Additionally, for those who already posses a Bachelor's degree, a Master's degree in Human Resources Management can be an excellent way to differentiate yourself from others seeking an HR management position.
 Szymanski also suggests finding a mentor in the HR field to help you learn and grow in your HR expertise.

 “If someone is interested in moving into a management role, education and experience are key, along with working towards a professional HR designation,” says Jana Tullock, HR Professional at DevelopIntelligence.
 She recommends stepping up in your current role to take on leadership projects, making sure you’re always focusing on the big picture.
 “Decisions you make will almost always have a ripple effect,” she says.